omics-datascience/BioAPI/DEPLOYING.md

 Alternatively (but **not recommended** due to high computational demands) you can run a separate ETL process to download from source, process and import the databases into MongoDB.

 1. Install the necessary requirements:
     - [R language](https://www.r-project.org/).
-Version 4.1.2 or later (Only necessary if you want to update the Gene information database from Ensembl)
+Version 4.3.2 (Only necessary if you want to update the Gene information database from Ensembl and CiVIC)
     - Some python packages.
 They can be installed using:
         `pip install -r config/genomic_db_conf/requirements.txt`
 2. The ETL process is programmed in a single bash script for each database.
 Edit in the bash file of the database that you want to update the **user** and **password** parameters, using the same values that you set in the `docker-compose.yml` file.
 Bash files can be found in the *'databases'* folder, within the corresponding directories for each database: